herbalvegetable/herbalvegetable/README.md

 [2 Player Billards Game](https://billardsgame.vercel.app/)\
 A 2 Player Billards Game 🎱.
 Grab a friend and see who has the better aim 😎.

+(this README was NOT written by ChatGPT 😁)

 <!--
 **herbalvegetable/herbalvegetable** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.